-Unfortunately, this leads to a weakened immune system and along with hair loss.
+Unfortunately, this leads to a weakened immune system and hair loss.

 The good news though is that several weeks after the chemo treatment has ended patients will start to see new hair growth.
 However, some people’s hair may grow back with a different color or texture.

-Not surprising, as we get older we will lose some of our hair.
+Not surprisingly, as we get older we will lose some of our hair.